uxlfoundation/foundation/doc/README.rst

 `UXL Goals 2025`_
     The goals set for the UXL Foundation in 2025
 `UXL GitHub`_
-    Managing GitHub repositories and organizations `UXL Slack`_
+    GitHub Actions, repositories and organizations `UXL Slack`_
     Managing Slack channels
 `Web Hosting`_